ironcore-dev/ironcore/docs/usage/networking/networkpolicy.md

 - `policyTypes`(`list`): There are two supported policyTypes `Ingress` and `Egress`.

-- `ingress`(`list`): ingress defines the list of `NetworkPolicyIngressRules`.
-Each NetworkPolicy may include a list of allowed `ingress` rules.
-Each rule allows traffic that matches both the `from` and `ports` sections.
-The example policy contains a single rule, which matches traffic on a single port, from one of three sources, the first specified via an ipBlock, the second and third via different objectSelector.
+- `ingress`(`list`): An Ingress section in a `NetworkPolicy` defines a list of `NetworkPolicyIngressRules` that specify which incoming traffic is allowed.
+Each `NetworkPolicy` can have multiple ingress rules, and each rule allows traffic that satisfies both the from and ports criteria.

+  For example, a `NetworkPolicy` with a single ingress rule may permit traffic on a specific port and only from one of the following sources:
+  - An IP range, defined using an ipBlock.
+  - A set of resources identified by an objectSelector.

 - `egress`(`list`): egress defines the list of `NetworkPolicyEgressRules`.
 Each NetworkPolicy may include a list of allowed egress rules.
 Each rule allows traffic that matches both `to` and `ports` sections.
 The example policy contains a single rule, which matches traffic on a single port to any destination in 10.0.0.0/24.